devajith-vr/Event-Data-Analysis/README.md

-Netflix Content Trends Analysis
+Netflix Dataset Analysis – Content Trends and Insights
 ---

-• Project Summary
+• Project Description

-This project explores Netflix’s content dataset to understand how the platform’s library has evolved over time.
-The analysis focuses on identifying trends in content type, genre distribution, and country-wise production, with the aim of drawing practical insights from real data.
+This project focuses on analyzing Netflix’s content dataset to understand how the platform’s content has evolved over time.
+The goal of the analysis is to identify trends in content type, genre popularity, and country-wise distribution, and to observe how Netflix has expanded its library over the years.

-Rather than treating this as a purely technical exercise, the project approaches the dataset from an analytical perspective—cleaning the data, visualizing patterns, and interpreting what those patterns say about Netflix’s content strategy.
+The project emphasizes practical data analysis using Python, with a strong focus on cleaning real-world data, visualizing trends, and drawing meaningful insights from the results.

-• Motivation
+• Objectives

-Netflix continuously expands its catalog to meet changing viewer preferences.
-This project was undertaken to examine:
+To analyze the yearly growth of Movies and TV Shows on Netflix To identify the most common and popular genres

+To study country-wise contribution to Netflix content

-Whether Netflix is moving more toward Movies or TV Shows
+To compare Movies and TV Shows across different regions

-Which genres dominate the platform and how they change over time

-How content production varies across countries

-The goal was to translate raw data into insights that reflect real-world business decisions.
+To gain hands-on experience with Exploratory Data Analysis (EDA)

 • Dataset Overview

-Total titles analyzed: 7,789
+Total records: 7,789 Netflix titles

 Content types: Movies and TV Shows

-Release period: 2008 to 2021
+Time period covered: 2008 – 2021

-Dataset structure: 11 features, including title, category, country, release date, rating, duration, genre, and description
+Key attributes include:

+Category (Movie / TV Show)

+Title

+Country

+Release Date

+Rating

+Duration

+Genre information

+Description

-• Data Preparation and Feature Engineering
+• Data Preparation

-To ensure reliable analysis, the dataset was carefully prepared:
+Before performing the analysis, the dataset was cleaned and prepared to ensure accuracy:

+Converted release dates into datetime format

-Release dates were standardized and the release year was extracted
+Extracted the release year for trend analysis

-Missing values in key columns such as director, cast, country, and rating were addressed

-Genre information was simplified by extracting a primary genre for consistent analysis
+Handled missing values by replacing them with appropriate placeholders

+Created a Main Genre column to simplify genre-based analysis

-These steps ensured the dataset was clean, structured, and suitable for trend analysis.
+These steps helped make the dataset consistent and suitable for analysis.

-• Analysis Approach

-Exploratory Data Analysis (EDA) was performed using visual techniques to identify patterns and trends:
+• Exploratory Data Analysis

+The following analyses and visualizations were performed:

-Year-wise comparison of Movies and TV Shows to observe content growth
+Year-wise comparison of Movies vs TV Shows

-Genre frequency analysis to identify dominant genres
+Identification of Top 10 genres based on frequency

-Country-wise comparison of content types to understand regional contributions
+Country-wise comparison of Movies and TV Shows using stacked bar charts

-Global visualization of content distribution using a choropleth map
+Global content distribution using a choropleth map

-Trend analysis of popular genres across different years
+Trend analysis of popular genres over time

-The focus throughout the analysis was clarity and interpretability.
+Each visualization was designed to clearly communicate trends and patterns.

 • Key Insights

-Movies currently make up the majority of Netflix’s library, while TV Shows have shown consistent growth
+Movies make up the majority of Netflix’s content, but TV Shows have shown steady growth in recent years

-The United States and India are the largest contributors to Netflix’s content catalog
+The United States and India are the largest contributors to Netflix’s content library

-Certain genres maintain steady popularity across years, indicating long-term audience demand
+Certain genres remain consistently popular across multiple years

-Netflix’s content expansion has become increasingly international over time
+Netflix’s international content expansion became more significant after 2015

-• Skills Demonstrated
+• Skills and Learning Outcomes

+Through this project, I gained practical experience in:

 Data cleaning and preprocessing

-Exploratory data analysis and visualization
+Exploratory data analysis

-Trend identification and interpretation
+Data visualization and interpretation

-Use of Python libraries such as Pandas, Matplotlib, Seaborn, and Plotly
+Using Python libraries such as Pandas, Matplotlib, Seaborn, and Plotly

 • Conclusion

-This project demonstrates how exploratory data analysis can be applied to real-world datasets to extract meaningful insights.
-By examining Netflix’s content trends across multiple dimensions, the analysis provides a clear understanding of how data can support strategic decision-making in the streaming industry.
+This analysis provides a clear view of how Netflix’s content strategy has evolved over time.
+By studying trends in content type, genres, and countries, the project demonstrates how data analysis can support understanding of business decisions in the streaming industry.